AndiKod/ci-/README.md

 - ${3:news} : The corresponding database table (lowercase).
 - ${4:id}   : *In case you changed the primary_key*
 - ${0}      : The mouse cursor will end here after last tab.

-Keeped (commented) the basic stuff needed to get data from a Model, the exemple works with the News model from the official tutorial.

-Read the [Controllers Doc](https://codeigniter4.github.io/userguide/incoming/controllers.html) for more details.

 ```php
 <?php namespace ${1:App}\Controllers;